Adopted November 5, 2019

 Section 2.
 The Board.

 - Members.
-The Board shall consist of the elected officers and between three and seven at-large members representing the scope of first lady study and practice.
+The Board shall consist of the elected officers and between three and seven elected at-large members representing the scope of first lady study and practice.
 Members shall serve three years with the option of a second three-year term, and receive no remuneration for their service.
 Terms will be staggered such that members’ terms will not expire all in the same year.
+Board members may serve for a maximum of six consecutive years, after which, said board member must wait one year before being eligible to stand for election as an officer or board member.
+Should a board member not be able to complete a term due to resignation, death, or other extenuating causes, the Executive Council shall fill the vacancy as per Article IV, Section 1.B. in the By-Laws.

 - Duties.
 The Board shall promote the Association as appropriate to lend credibility and visibility to the mission, have fiduciary responsibility, and suggest fundraising opportunities and/or donors.